Skip to content

 Summary

-• How to output forces, stresses, and pressures in Quantum Espresso calculations.
+• How to calculate atomic forces, stress, and pressure in Quantum Espresso.

 • How to check if the forces have converged.

-• How the PES allows to estimate the bulk modulus and optimise specific structural parameters.
+• How the PES allows us to estimate the bulk modulus.